EricssonResearch/openwebrtc/README.md

 ./deploy_deps.sh
 cd -
 ```
-The available target platform when building on Mac can be seen above, if you are building on Linux the available target platforms are "linux" and "android".
+The available target platforms when building on Mac can be seen above, if you are building on Linux the available target platforms are "linux" and "android".

 #### Build OpenWebRTC
 The OpenWebRTC framework is built using one command: